vultisig/.github/profile/README.md

 In addition, the Vultisig team is constantly expanding the functionality and use of Vultisig with
 * A Chrome browser extension - easy access to web3
 * Web version - view your positions and join the airdrop
+* A marketplace for Plugins and Ai Agents to automate the wallet

 Vultisig is built by the founders of [THORChain](https://thorchain.org) - who built the largest and oldest working multi-chain DEX with Threshold-signatures.